dpchamps/dcampion/content/blog/open-ramblings/index.md

 to suspend and resume stackframes.
 I'm still confident that generators are the correct choice for building an effects system in javascript.

-### Programming Language Research
+### Programming Language Theory

 I've always _flirted_ with programming language design, but never really committed.
 Programming language _research_ really hadn't been on my radar up until this point.
 At the time I probably would've explained it away as an esoteric academic pursuit.
 I never really considered it relevant to other things that I enjoyed.

 However, I decided that I wanted to build an effects system and draft ECMAScript specification to provide some sugar for